hotosm/tasking-manager/README.md

 installed.
 If it's not the case, see instructions below.
 We also assume that there's a `postgis_template` database already existing.

+First create a `www-data` db user.
+Give it `www-data` as password when prompted:

+    sudo -u postgres createuser -SDRP www-data

+Then create the database:

     sudo -u postgres sh osmtm/scripts/create_db.sh

 Launch the application